aarondwi/aarondwi.github.io/TogetherNotes.md

 1. Start with simpler pattern, such as those with key-value access only.
 This typically constitute large number of requests, and very simple to batch (akin to `SELECT * FROM a_table_name WHERE some_field IN (...)`, or redis pipelines, memcache's multi_get).
 2. Prefer pessimistic rather than optimistic concurrency control, so you can control how complex your logic should be without rollbacking everything.
-3. Reduce allocations, as this is another source of non-useful work.
+3. Reduce allocations (if possible), as this is another source of non-useful work.
 See [here](https://aarondwi.github.io/WebAppsAlloc).
 CPU for allocations are better used for Together's logic
+4. Use language which can use many cores for many runtime `threads`.
+Among popular options, Golang fits this best.
+Synchronous Java without [Project Loom](https://blogs.oracle.com/javamagazine/post/going-inside-javas-project-loom-and-virtual-threads) suffers lots of waiting threads.
+Javascript(via nodejs), PHP, Python, etc all reduce chance for bigger batch, only batch per process, although this is already much better than nothing.
+Not sure about .NET ecosystem or async Java ecosystem, but supposedly they are as good as Golang (performance wise)

 ### Will be good for